 Music Supervisor Jamie Dooner

 What do you get when you move The Wonder Years to South Central Los Angeles?
-I’ll tell you.
 You get Netflix’s smartest coming of age teen show, On My Block.

-If you are looking for more examples of music from these shows, check out our Best Music from Netflix Shows playlist on our Youtube channel and get inspired for your next project.
+If you are looking for more examples of music for web series; check out the Best Music from Netflix Shows playlist on our Youtube channel; and get inspired for your next project.